Alexx1105/productboard-integration/README.md

 ***
 ***Changes for Aug 1st 2025***

-- Indexing functions inside of `baseIndexing.py` are called from `index.py` whuch is the entry point for docker.
+- Indexing functions inside of `baseIndexing.py` are called from `index.py` which is the entry point for docker.

 - Connector is dockerized so it can be hosted in an EC2 instacne and other features like cron functionality for full and incremental indexing can be added.